“The phone is dead. Do you hear that, Vitus? Even the phone is dead.”

 But in a subtle victory of wile, Ulmer added a few more scenes showing Karloff taking Lugosi through his historical dungeon artifacts of the encased suspended beautiful women in glass, the posed dead bodies in perpetual lifelike form as if by taxidermy, collecting them as his fetish, the idea of possessing them eternally as an ‘object’ in a state of death, the theme of necrophilia must have slipped by the Laemmles.

-Universal’s marketing department downplayed the aspect of Satanism in the picture, nervous that the idea of devil worship might not be acceptable to the public theater goer as entertainment.
-So in actuality the original version must have really pushed the boundaries farther and been even more sinister.
-British censors found the film so offensive and unacceptable that the British print of the film, entitled House of Doom replaces any reference to black magic, using less disturbing references to ‘sun worshipper’, (silly) which essentially obliterates the entire transgressive significance and it’s impact.
+Universal’s marketing department downplayed the aspect of Satanism in the picture, nervous that the idea of devil worship might not be acceptable to the public theatergoer as entertainment.
+So in actuality, the original version must have really pushed the boundaries further and been even more sinister.
+British censors found the film so offensive and unacceptable that the British print of the film, entitled House of Doom replaces any reference to black magic, using less disturbing references to ‘sun worshipper’, (silly) which essentially obliterates the entire transgressive significance and its impact.

-Carl Laemmle had given Ulmer a free reign on the story’s content, but kept a close eye on the director in other respects.
+Carl Laemmle had given Ulmer free rein on the story’s content but kept a close eye on the director in other respects.
 Ulmer had not been given the larger budgets that either Dracula or Frankenstein had been endowed with.
 He was also given a very short span of time to shoot the film, a mere fifteen days.
-This did not deter or side track Ulmer at all who was used to working with small budgets, and knew how to construct a film that looks as elegant as any largely budgeted project.
+This did not deter or side-track Ulmer at all who was used to working with small budgets and knew how to construct a film that looks as elegant as any largely budgeted project.
 He began imagining the story, scrapping many scripts that Universal had been collecting.
 Any pretext associating the picture with Poe’s short story was cast to the wind.
 And so he created an entirely new vision.
 At the core, the film works thematically as a revenge piece.
-But of course there is so much more bewitching the film’s narrative.
+But of course, there is so much more bewitching the film’s narrative.